Hoyasumii/avengers-endgame/README.md

 [Thor attempts to hold back his tears and fails miserably.]

-THOR: [voice breaking up] I am totally, totally from th
+THOR: [voice breaking up] I am totally, totally from the